 The Legend of the Pink Bluebonnets

 There is no other state like Texas.
 The name itself comes from the Caddo word tejas, meaning friend.
 And friendly it is.
 Sure, there are those that are too busy living the fast-paced lifestyle to notice those around them, but the majority of Texans are the epitome of southern hospitality.
 Gentlemen open doors for the ladies, people wave at strangers in friendly greeting, and chivalry is not dead.
-But everybody knows that everything is bigger in Texas, so it should be no surprise that the hearts of those who live here are just as big.
-With those big hearts comes big appreciation for legends and stories that permeate Texas traditions, like the bluebonnets that grace the fields far and wide each spring.
+But everybody knows that everything is bigger in Texas so it should be no surprise that the hearts of those who live here are just as big.
+With those big hearts comes a big appreciation for the legends and stories that permeate Texas traditions, like the bluebonnets that grace the fields far and wide each spring.
+Their popularity dates back generations enough that folk lore about them has been passed down.
+Now you too can learn the secrets of the bluebonnets if you are not already aware.
+Perhaps the most interesting tale is the story of how the rare pink bluebonnets came to be.

 The Legend of the Texas Bluebonnets